DualBrain/Spriggsys-API-Collection/README.md

 * (Wininet) Various Wininet FTP functions for uploading, downloading, directory listing, etc. Added 11/17/2020

+* SHOpenWithDialog (Shell32) Added 02/06/2021 Invokes the "Open with" dialog in Windows

 ## Cross-Platform Libraries (Windows, Macintosh, and Linux)
 * pipecom (pipecom) Header file that pipes console output to QB64.
 Win (using WinAPI), Mac, and Linux (using C libraries).
 Added 10/26/2020